awsdocs/amazon-sagemaker-developer-guide/doc_source/batch-vpc.md

 ```

 **Note**
-For training jobs, you can only configure subnets with a default tenancy VPC in which your instance runs on shared hardware\.
+For batch transform jobs, you can only configure subnets with a default tenancy VPC in which your instance runs on shared hardware\.
 For more information on the tenancy attribute for VPCs, see [Dedicated Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-instance.html)\.

 ## Configure Your Private VPC for Amazon SageMaker Batch Transform<a name="batch-vpc-vpc"></a>